dimondfendom123/NiceHurt/Readme.md

 - [x] Autoexecute: Add an auto-execute feature for scripts.
 - [x] Auto-Check: Check for the game is loaded before executing the scripts.
 - [ ] Injector: Fixing the error reading for the injector.
+- [ ] SirHurt Cleaner: Add a cleaner for SirHurt to remove files to fix some Problems.
 - [x] Settings-Theme: Add a theme system for the application.
 - [x] Better UI: Change the UI to a more modern look and better user experience.
 - [x] Recode: Recode the application to a better and more optimized version.